 Be extremely careful about employees.
 You will need to make sure that the landlord gives you full details in writing of all the employees and workers (whether full or part time), and the terms of their respective contracts.
 If you don’t do this, you could find yourself having to pay the salaries of several employees you never knew existed, but whose contracts automatically transferred to you on completion.

-Remember to get answers to any important questions you raise with the owner about the business in writing.
+Remember to get answers in writing to any important questions you raise with the owner about the business.
 That way, you would have an infinitely better chance of taking action against the owner following the sale for any misstatements.
 Better still, you will want the owner to warrant in the contract for sale that the answers he has given are true and accurate.
 Check the owner’s answers to any questions carefully.
 Sometimes, they will simply ‘forget’ to answer some of them or give an ambiguous reply.
 Don’t be afraid to push them for a clear written answer.

 Do take the time to draw up a proper and full inventory of all the contents you will be purchasing.
-You don’t want to find that those designer cutting chairs you wanted are missing on the day of completion because the seller never said they were for sale.
+You don’t want to find that those designer cutting chairs you wanted are missing on the day of completion because the seller never said they were included in the sale.

-As I said, buying any business is complicated.
-So, be prepared to invest some time thoroughly researching the business you’re looking to buy.
+Buying any business is complicated, so be prepared to invest some time thoroughly researching the business you’re looking to buy.
 If you do, you should save yourself a lot of potential future headaches.

-I also offer legal advice on Taking On A Hair Salon Lease
+We also offer legal advice on Taking on a Hair Salon Lease